greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/managing/progress_reporting.html.md

 ## <a id="basebackup_progress"></a>Base Backup Progress Reporting

-The [gp_stat_progress_basebackup](../../ref_guide/system_catalogs/catalog_ref-views.html#gp_stat_progress_basebackup) system view reports the progress of running base backup operations, as is performed by `gprecoverseg`.
+The [gp_stat_progress_basebackup](../../ref_guide/system_catalogs/catalog_ref-views.html#gp_stat_progress_basebackup) system view reports the progress of running base backup operations, as is performed by `gprecoverseg -F` (full recovery).
 The view displays a row per segment instance that is currently servicing replication commands.

 For each active base backup operation, the `gp_stat_progress_basebackup_summary` view aggregates across the Greenplum Database cluster the metrics reported by `gp_stat_progress_basebackup`.